josedv82/EPV_NBA_Dashboard/README.md

 # EPV Dashboard
-A conceptual dashboard design to visualize Expected Possession Value (EPV) in the NBA.
+A minimal app visualize Expected Possession Value (EPV) in the NBA.

 ***

-This is a minimal proof of concept dashboard to interact with EPV in Basketball.
-It provides information at a play by play level for a full game as well as the player total EPV added for the game.
-Users can open each play to visualize an interactive diagram of the play alongside the EPV at the time.
+Exploring an idea to visualize and interact with EPV in Basketball.
+The dashboard provides information at a play by play level for a full game as well as the player total EPV added for that game.
+A dynamic play diagram alongside the EPV can be displayed for all available plays..

 * Live App: [Link](https://josedv.shinyapps.io/EPV_NBA_Dashboard/)

-The app is not intended to work on mobile devices.
+*The app is not intended to work on mobile devices.*

 ![](anim.gif)